Of Commerce, Counsel & the Coin

 Operation PBSuccess

-Árbenz is unseated in Guatemala at the convenience of the United Fruit Company.
-The Dulles brothers run the operation while between them holding both the covert apparatus and the diplomatic one.
-A coincidence of unusual neatness.
+Árbenz is unseated in Guatemala at the convenience of the United Fruit Company, while the Dulles brothers, holding between them the covert apparatus and the diplomatic one, supervise a coincidence of unusual neatness.

 1961